daveshap/ACE_Framework/README.md

 - **Task Switching Rules** - Decision guidelines on when the current task should be interrupted and a new one initiated based on factors like timeouts, milestones, errors, or environmental triggers.

 - **Guidance on Next Tasks** - Suggestions for which tasks are likely to be most suitable when the current task is completed or switched from.
 This primes lower layers for likely next steps.

+# Layer 6: Task Prosecution

+The Task Prosecution Layer executes individual tasks and detects success or failure based on both environmental feedback and internal monitoring.
+It represents the realization of plans into simple actions.

+## Success and Failure

+For each task, the layer executes instructions and monitors closely for completion criteria that indicate success or failure:

+- Success criteria may include expected sensory feedback, metrics thresholds, or confirmations.
+- Failures may be signaled by unexpected errors, metrics deviations, or lack of expected outputs.

+By continually evaluating task progress against criteria, the layer provides dynamic feedback on status.

+## Inputs

+The Task Prosecution Layer receives:

+- **Task Instructions** - Detailed commands and logic for executing a task from the Cognitive Control Layer above, including allowed actions and required outputs.

+- **Real-time Sensor Feeds** - Continuous environmental sensor data including visual, auditory, tactile, positional, and other modalities to provide situational context.

+- **Internal State Telemetry** - Streams of data on internal hardware statuses, active software processes, resource consumption, and other real-time metrics on the agent's own condition.

+- **Success/Failure Criteria** - Required metrics, outputs, or sensory data that indicate whether a task has been completed successfully or not.

+These comprehensive inputs provide everything needed to execute instructed tasks and accurately evaluate their outcomes.

+## Processing/Workflow

+The key steps performed by the Task Prosecution Layer include:

+- **Initializing Task** - Allocating resources and preparing inputs required to begin task execution based on instructions.

+- **Executing Actions** - Leveraging actuators, APIs, networks, or other outputs to perform the physical or digital actions required by the task.

+- **Monitoring Progress** - Continuously comparing sensory feedback and internal telemetry against provided success/failure criteria to evaluate task status.

+- **Detecting Completion** - Recognizing when all criteria are satisfied and the task can be considered complete, whether successfully or not.

+- **Triggering Next Task** - Based on completion status, follow task switching logic from above layers to initiate the next appropriate task.

+By cyclically executing these steps, the layer prosecutes assigned tasks while providing dynamic pass/fail feedback.

+## Outputs

+### Southbound

+- **Actuator Commands** - Control signals driving physical actuators like motors and servos to accomplish physical tasks.

+- **Digital Outputs** - Network flows, API calls, data writes or other digital outputs to execute computational tasks.

+- **Environmental Interactions** - Any physical or digital impacts on the external environment via the agent's effectors.

+### Northbound

+- **Task Completion Statuses** - Binary success/failure indicators for each executed task, along with any relevant metadata.

+- **Environmental Telemetry** - Sensor data gathered throughout task execution for upper layer situational awareness.

+- **Internal State Updates** - Changes to internal condition triggered by resource consumption, wear and tear, or other internal impacts of tasks.